gamblevore/PicoMsg/README.md

 **`bool PicoStartThread (PicoComms* M, PicoThreadFn fn)`**   :   Creates a new thread, using the function "fn", and passes a new PicoComms object to it!
 Returns `false` if any error occurred.
 Once your PicoThreadFn function closes, you must destroy the comms it received.
 Look at PicoTest.cpp for a good example. :)

-**`pid_t PicoStartFork (PicoComms* M, int ExecSocket=0)`**   :   This will fork your app, and then connect the two apps with PicoMsg.
+**`pid_t PicoStartFork (PicoComms* M, bool WillExec=false)`**   :   This will fork your app, and then connect the two apps with PicoMsg.
 Returns the result from `fork()`.
 So -1 means an error occurred, just like it does in `fork()`.

-Passing a non-zero number to ExecSocket means that you are preparing for a call to any of the `execve()` family.
+Passing true to WillExec, will prepare PicoMsg for a call to any of the `execve()` family.
 Its kinda complex to explain, so just look at PicoTest.cpp for a good example.
-The main thing this does is let you choose a FD number, and delays reading of messages until the child process calls `PicoStartSocket`.
+The child process should call `PicoCompleteExec` to start up the connection.

 ### Communication